joachimasare/Enlight-Chrome-Web-Extension---Website-Accessiblity-using-Multimodal-LLMs/README.md

       ![Screenshot 2024-02-23 043422](https://github.com/joachimasare/enlight_mvp_v1/assets/47057544/0f3ae18e-ce2e-4767-a140-0d16a303b5b2)

-These steps will confirm that the extension is operating correctly by taking and caching the screenshots.
-These images are not saved as files but are held in memory to for user data privacy & security and to save storage.
-I
+These steps confirm that the extension operates correctly by taking and caching the screenshots.
+These images are not saved as files but are held in memory for user data privacy & security and to save local storage space.

 ## User Privacy, Security, and Consent
 **Consent for Content Capture:** At the initial setup, users are explicitly asked for their consent to capture and analyze the content of the web pages they visit.